EvgTG/StreamTelegram/README.md

 * CHANNELID (youtube channel id.
 For example UC2_vpnza621Sa0cf_xhqJ8Q)
 ## Telegram bot commands
 * status - uptime & number of RSS check iterations
-* search - search channel id by the link to the video
+* search - search channel id by the link to the video ("/seach url" or "/seach" response to a link)